Roshini2201/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 4. Create nodes for inputs and outputs to generate the timing diagram.

-5. For different input combinations generate the timing diagram.
+5. For different input combinations generate the timing diagram

+### Developed by: ROSHINI S
+### RegisterNumber:212223240142*

 **Program:**